jumorap/showcase/content/docs/shortcodes/corte_2/postEffects.md

 ## Description

 The code implementation includes several post effects to enhance the visual appearance of the rendered image.
 The Glitch Effect introduces visual distortions and artifacts to create a glitchy, digital aesthetic.
 The Light Leaks Effect simulates the appearance of light leaking into the camera lens, adding a dreamy and vintage vibe.
 The Multiply Effect overlays multiple copies of the original image at the same distance, resulting in a multiplied and intensified visual effect.
 The 3D Effect utilizes the red and blue channels and the distance from the original image to create a stereoscopic 3D effect.
 The Blur Effect applies a blurring filter to the image, creating a softer and smoother appearance.
 Lastly, the Pixel Effect transforms the image into a pixelated version, giving it a retro or low-resolution look.

+You can combine multiple effects using the checkboxes in each effect, using the sliders to change the angles and intensity for each one

 ### Previous work